 Use to find companies where this pattern is active.

-Three observations co-occur: the dividend-quality reading is favorable, the dividend-stress reading is active, and the dividend consumes a large share of free cash flow.
+Three observations co-occur: the FCF-based dividend coverage and payment-stability reading is elevated, the dividend-stress reading is active, and the dividend consumes a large share of free cash flow.
 The configuration describes co-occurring readings; it does not predict dividend cuts.

 State

-Dividend-quality reading favorable while dividend-stress reading is active and dividends are a large share of free cash flow
+FCF-based dividend coverage and payment stability elevated while the dividend-stress reading is active and dividends are a large share of free cash flow

 Emergence

 Three observations co-occur.
-The dividend-quality reading is favorable.
+The FCF-based dividend coverage and payment-stability reading is elevated.
 The dividend-stress reading is active.
 The dividend consumes a large share of free cash flow.
 The configuration records co-occurring readings; it does not predict dividend cuts, identify timing, or claim the payout level is unsustainable.

 Limits